RuchithaVirashan/MutualTransferPortalApplication_FrontEnd/README.md

-# MUTUAL TRANSFER PORTAL FRONTEND 💼
+# MUTUAL TRANSFER PORTAL FRONTEND :briefcase:

 This is a React frontend for a fake mutual transfer application website to go along with [this](https://github.com/RuchithaVirashan/MutualTransferPortalApplication_BackEnd) backend.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Technologies
+## Technologies :man_scientist:

 1. JavaScript
 2. React, Create React App